domincl/patterns/README.md

 # factory-pattern
-Examples for Factory patern and abstract factory pattern from
+Examples for Factory Patern and Abstract Factory Pattern used in class

-Code Example [ShapeDemo.java](factory-patttern/ShapeDemo.java) not using a factory
+## Not using a factory
+Class diagram for [ShapeDemo.java](factory-patttern/ShapeDemo.java)</br>
 ![NoFactoryExample](NoFactoryExample.png)

+## Using Factory
+Class diagram for [FactoryPatternDemo.java](factory-patttern/FactoryPatternDemo.java)</br>
 ![FactoryPatternExample](FactoryPatternExample.png)

+# Using Abstract Factory
+Class diagram for [AbstractFactoryPatternDemo.java](abstract-factory-patern/AbstractFactoryPatternDemo.java)</br>
 ![AbstractFactoryExample](AbstractFactoryExample.png)